VISIT OUR ART STORE ▶

 Letting the Masking Fluid Dry

-I let the masking fluid dry completely once I finish drawing with the masking fluid.
+The artist lets the masking fluid dry completely once finished drawing with it.
 This step is important.
-It keeps those light areas safe while I add layers of color later.
+It keeps those light areas safe while layers of color are added later.

-Letting it dry fully helps preserve the crisp edges and stops bleeding when I paint.
+Letting it dry fully helps preserve crisp edges and stops bleeding when painting.

 Experimenting with Colors: Wet-on-Dry Technique

-With the masking fluid dry, it's time for paint!
-I love this part because the color blending and layering bring the whole piece to life.
+With the masking fluid dry, it’s time for paint!
+The artist loves this part because the color blending and layering bring the whole piece to life.

-For this piece, I paint wet-on-dry.
-That means I go in with a dry paper surface and wet paint.
-I start by choosing deep blues and rich greens.
+For this piece, the artist paints wet-on-dry.
+That means the artist goes in with a dry paper surface and wet paint.
+The artist starts by choosing deep blues and rich greens.

-Then, I mix things up and dip into a neon red.
-It's super bright—like highlighter bright—but I love experimenting, so I go for it.
+Then, the artist mixes things up and dips into a neon red.
+It’s super bright—like highlighter bright—but the artist loves experimenting, so the artist goes for it.

 Choose the desired colors